Asian American Political Alliance: Origins

 The AAPA was created in May 1968 at UC Berkeley by Yuji Ichioka and Emma Gee.
 Ichioka and Gee had noticed that most of the Asian Americans who were taking part in student protests were only participating as individuals rather than as a coalition.
 Because of this, they wanted to create an organization to unite all Asian Americans under one group to fight for social and political change.
 To do this, they looked through the roster of the Peace and Freedom Party and invited everyone with Asian surnames to discuss the idea for a potential group at a meeting.
 The first meeting was held in Ichioka and Gee's apartment, where they decided to form the Asian American Political Alliance.
 Many of the original founding members from this first meeting had prior political experience through anti-war movements, United Farm Workers, the Black Panther Party, or the civil rights movement.
 Although most of them were students at UC Berkeley, they did not want AAPA to be a student organization; rather, they aimed to create a wide-reaching, community grassroots organization.
 They purposefully chose the words "Political" and "Alliance" as part of their name in order to show that they were a political organization aimed towards Third World liberation, not a social or cultural club.
 The words "Asian American" were used to signify that this group was created as a multi-ethnic group to unite all Asians.
 In fact, this was the first use of the term "Asian American" instead of terms like "Oriental" that were used before.

+In Los Angeles, Alan Nishio founded another chapter or AAPA, which advocated for numerous issues, including the student protests for ethnic studies at SFSU, and the strike in opposition to Title II of the Internal Security Act of 1950.

 The AAPA drew Asian Americans from a multitude of ethnic and socioeconomic backgrounds, including Chinese, Filipino, and Japanese Americans, as well as from a range of immigration generations.
 Additionally, the AAPA drew political activists, community workers, and students from other social organizations at UC Berkeley, such as the Chinese Students Club and the Nisei Students Club.
 Floyd Huen, a member of the Berkeley AAPA, wrote that the AAPA "raised the political and social level of the debate; it consciously considered the formation of a 'yellow caucus' within the nascent Peace and Freedom Party...[it] represented the earnings of a racially common group of American youth were who tired of being labeled 'oriental and 'meek and passive' and who wanted self-define like other groups."